Our tables rating individual companies will be more valuable

 Changes subsequent to the dates listed above may not be taken into account.

-We give checkmarks to companies that score highest on a
+We give checkmarks to companies that score highest on a scoring

-data on a company, we cannot give our checkmark.
+a company, we cannot give our checkmark.